info-sec-guy/AWS/Certs/AWS-Cloud-Practitioner/core_services.md

 **Lambda:** Run serverless code (lambda function) in response to an event, automatically runs uploaded code and scales applications, and pay only for the compute time you consume and each event trigger

-**Lightsail:** Preconfigured and ready-to-use OS, web applications, and development stacks, scalable with your project's growth, cost-effective monthly fees, one-click-to-launch services
+**Lightsail:** Preconfigured virtul servers, and ready-to-use OS, web applications, and development stacks, scalable with your project's growth, cost-effective monthly fees, one-click-to-launch services

 **Availability Zones:** Data Centers around the world, independent of each other in network and power, almost 6 dozen AZs around the world